Kris-Sekula/EPROM-EMU-NG/README.md

 # EPROM-EMU-NG
-EPROM Emulator Project with Arduino
+EPROM Emulator Project with Arduino, read more on https://mygeekyhobby.com/2020/07/05/eprom-emulator/